Citations of Distinguished Service Award Recipients who passed away prior to September 2011 are not available in electronic format.

 Your wonderful legacy will inspire and guide the future architects of administrative renewal and reform.
-Queen’s is delighted to share your success and honored to present you with an award for distinguished service.
+Queen’s is delighted to share your success and honoured to present you with an award for distinguished service.

 The University's dedicated Associate Librarian for the past seven of her 36 years on staff and the person responsible for the complex day-to-day operations of 18 branches.